-I saw something on the BBC website yesterday that kept me tossing and turning most of the night.
-It’s a piece about army intelligence officer, Brian Gemmell, who was gathering information on loyalists in Northern Ireland during the troubles in the 1970s when he stumbled across evidence of child abuse at Kincora Boy’s Home in east Belfast.
+I saw a video on the BBC news website yesterday that kept me tossing and turning most of the night.
+It’s a piece about army intelligence officer, Brian Gemmell, who was gathering information on loyalists in Northern Ireland during the troubles in the 1970s, when he stumbled across evidence of child abuse at Kincora Boy’s Home in east Belfast.

 Gemmell presented his report to the senior MI5 officer in charge of the investigation and was summoned to go and see him.

-‘I went up thinking he was going to be pleased with me, but he bawled me out.
-He was rude and offensive and hostile,’ says Gemmell.
-The MI5 officer ordered him not only to stop the investigation but to drop his inside informants too.
+‘I went up thinking he was going to be pleased with me.
+He bawled me out.
+He was rude and offensive and hostile.

 What does he mean by that exactly and why should I care?
 I have only visited Belfast once on a day trip and have been lucky enough never to have been the victim of any kind of paedophile abuse.
 So what was it about this that stopped me from getting to sleep?

 The image I couldn’t get out of my mind was Gemmell being bawled out by his superior and told to stop the inquiry.
 It’s a familiar theme in most TV detective dramas, there were at least half a dozen beautifully illustrated examples in the reruns of Endeavour on TV recently and I have been on the receiving end of that kind of treatment quite a few times myself in the past.